 IHSA Horse Shows

-Currently, I teach in a lesson program on Saturdays with students ages 9 – 60 years old at every level with a variety of backgrounds.
-When teaching, my approach is to blend equitation principals with a strong foundation in flatwork, especially a basic knowledge of lateral work, with the technical aspect of jumping exercises and courses that challenge the rider to think through their entire ride from the first transition to the closing circle.
+Post-college, I taught in a lesson program on Saturdays with students ages 9 – 60 years old at every level with a variety of backgrounds.
+My approach was to blend equitation principals with a strong foundation in flatwork, especially a basic knowledge of lateral work, with the technical aspect of jumping exercises and courses that challenge the rider to think through their entire ride from the first transition to the closing circle.

-I hope you’ll enjoy this blog and find it useful for your own riding and training at home.
+Now, as I transition back to an amateur, you’ll find strands of my teaching method throughout each post.
+I hope you enjoy this blog and find it useful for your own riding and training at home.
 I will try to post frequently about things I learn, and exercises I use, in my everyday training for both my horses and myself.
 If there’s something you’d like to hear or learn more about, don’t be shy… .just ask!

-I am located in Simsbury, Connecticut and am happy to travel to your farm for lessons or training rides.
+I am located in Simsbury, Connecticut and would love to connect with you!